Response of a weakly magnetized hot QCD medium to inhomogeneous electric field: Introduction

 The collisional aspects are incorporated in the present analysis by choosing the regime of focus where space-time inhomogeneity of the fields is small so that the collision effects could be significant.
 The collisional effects are embedded in the estimation of electromagnetic responses via relaxation-time approximation (RTA)~\cite{anderson1974relativistic} and Bhatnagar-Gross-Krook (BGK) collision kernel~\cite{Bhatnagar:1954zz} while solving the relativistic Boltzmann equation.
 The difference between the conventional RTA and BGK collisional kernel is that in the later approach the particle number is conserved instantaneously.

 In the current study, we have estimated the electric and Hall current in the presence of inhomogeneous fields.
 The near-equilibrium distribution function due to the fields has been obtained by solving the Boltzmann equation with RTA and BGK collision kernels.
-We have illustrated the effects of inhomogeneity of the fields and collisions in the medium through the temperature behaviour of current densities in a weakly magnetized medium.
 The dependence of the quark chemical potential and strength of the magnetic field on the Hall current has also been explored in the analysis.
+Besides, the medium is also analyzed in the presence of weak anisotropy to get insights on the impact of the anisotropy on the charge transport in the hot QCD medium.
+We have illustrated the effects of inhomogeneity of the fields and momentum anisotropy of the medium through the temperature behaviour of current densities in a weakly magnetized collisional medium.

 The present manuscript is organized as follows.
-In Section II, the formalism for electric charge transport in the weakly magnetized medium is described within the RTA and BGK collision kernels in the presence of an inhomogeneous electric field.
+In Section II, the formalism for electric charge transport in the weakly magnetized medium is described within the RTA and BGK collision kernels in the presence of an inhomogeneous electric field along with the analysis on weak momentum anisotropy.
 Section III is devoted to discussions on the effects of inhomogeneity of the electric field and the collisional aspects of the medium to the electromagnetic responses of a weakly magnetized QGP.
 Finally, we conclude the analysis with an outlook in Section IV.

 {\bf Notations and conventions:} The subscript $k$ denotes the particle species, $k = (q, \bar{q})$, where $ q$ and $\bar{q}$ represent quarks and antiquarks, respectively.
 The quantity $q_{f_k}$ is the charge of the particle of flavor $f$, $N_f=3$ is the number of flavours, $N_c$ is the number of colors, and $g_k=2N_c\sum_f$ implies the degeneracy factor of the $k-$th species.
-The fluid velocity $u^{\mu} = (1, 0, 0, 0)$ is normalized to unity in the rest frame ($u^{\mu} u_{\nu} =1$).
+The fluid velocity $u^{\mu} = (1, 0, 0, 0)$ is normalized to unity in the rest frame ($u^{\mu} u_{\mu} =1$).
 The quantities $B=\mid{\bf B}\mid$ and $E=\mid{\bf E}\mid$ represent the magnitude of magnetic and electric fields.